opentoonz/opentoonz_docs/source/create_animations_using_plastic_tool.rst

 .. tip:: **To create a Plastic mesh:**

-    1. Select the column that is going to be animated using the Plastic tool.
-This will be the texture-column (TC) of the mesh that is going to be created.
+    1. Select the column/layer that is going to be animated using the Plastic tool.
+This will be the *texture-column* (TC) of the mesh that is going to be created.

-    2. Choose the Plastic tool (|plastic|)
+    2. Choose the **Plastic** tool (|plastic|)

-    3. Press the Create Mesh button in the tool options bar.
+    3. Press the **Create Mesh** button in the tool options bar.

     4. Check, in the dialog that opens, the Mesh density in the preview area.
-Adjust as needed the density using the Mesh Edges Length slider.
+Adjust as needed the density using the **Mesh Edges Length** slider.

   |create_mesh_options|

     .. note:: The density of the mesh is crucial for having smooth curves when rotating the skeleton vertex.
-Lower the Mesh Edges Length value and higher the density of the mesh will be, thus a better quality of the animation will be assured, but even more computing resources will be required.
+Lower the **Mesh Edges Length** value and higher the density of the mesh will be, thus a better quality of the animation will be assured, but more computing resources will be required.

-.. note:: The preview will show you just one level at time, even if you have selected multiple columns, to check the preview of each column you have to select them one by one while the Plastic tool is active.
-Each time you change column selection the preview will update for the new content.
+    .. note:: The preview will show you just one level at time, even if you have selected multiple columns/layers, to check the preview of each column/layer you have to select them one by one *while* the **Plastic** tool is active.
+Each time you change the column/layer selection the preview will update for the new content.

-    5. If needed change the value of the Rasterization DPI parameter.
-This value represents the DPI used when the TC will be rendered as a texture for the mesh.
-It is recommend using a value consistent with the Camera resolution.
-A DPI too high compared to the Camera resolution might cause that the contours may not be very soft
+    5. If needed, change the value of the **Rasterization DPI** parameter.
+This value represents the DPI used when the TC is rendered as a texture for the mesh.
+It's recommend using a value consistent with the Camera resolution.
+A DPI too high compared to the Camera resolution might cause the contours of the TC not to be very soft.

-.. note:: The Rasterization DPI parameter is available only when you are creating mesh starting from Toonz Vector Levels.
+    .. note:: The **Rasterization DPI** parameter is available only when you are creating the mesh from Toonz Vector levels.

-    6. Adjust the Mesh Margin value.
-This parameter is expressed in pixels because it is used when the texture is projected on the mesh, the right amount of margin is needed to preserve the aliasing of the picture.
+    6. Adjust the **Mesh Margin** value.
+This parameter is expressed in *pixels* because it's used when the texture is projected on the mesh, an appropriate amount of margin will be needed to preserve the aliasing of the picture.

-    7. If you are creating a mesh from a Sub-Xsheet, you can choose which elements of the Sub-Xsheet will be used by the Plastic tools for computing the mesh: simply turn off visibility for the elements that will not contribute to the mesh outline.
+    7. If you are creating a mesh from a **Sub-Xsheet**, you can choose which elements of the Sub-Xsheet will be used by the Plastic tool for computing the mesh: simply turn off visibility for the elements that will not contribute to the mesh outline.

-    8. Click the Apply button to create the mesh.
-Now you can see the mesh drawn in green colour in the main viewer, and a new purple column in the Xsheet next to the TC.
+    8. Click the **Apply** button to create the mesh.
+Now you can see the mesh drawn in *green* colour in the Viewer, and a new *purple* column in the Xsheet (or layer in the Timeline) next to the TC.

-.. note:: Into the Stage Schematic you can see that the TC column is now connected to the mesh column just created, its node has a purple header for easing recognition.
+    .. note:: In the **Stage Schematic** you can see that the *TC* node is now connected to the *Mesh* node just created, its node has a *purple* header for easing recognition.

-If the Create Mesh is applied to a column that is already modified by the Plastic tool (then already linked to a mesh) a dialog will prompt asking how to manage the new and the old mesh files, and the user can choose from one of three options:
+If the **Create Mesh** is applied to a column/layer that is already modified by the Plastic tool (then already linked to a Mesh level) a dialog will prompt asking how to manage the new and the old Mesh files, and the user can choose from one of three options:

 |create_mesh_warning|